revng/qemu-upstream/target/hexagon/idef-parser/README.rst

 -  emitted

-   This instruction class contains all the instruction which are emitted but fail to compile when included in QEMU.
+   This instruction class contains all the instructions which are emitted but fail to compile when included in QEMU.
 The compilation errors are shown by the QEMU building process and will lead to fixing the bug.
 Most common errors regard the mismatch of parameters for tinycode generator functions,